valeriangalliat/photography/index.md

-I shoot with a Panasonic LX100 because it's lightweight and compact while still having manual controls for most settings I care about (and also the fact it shoots 4K video even that's irrelevant for what you'll see on this website).
+I shoot with a Panasonic LX100 because it's lightweight and compact while still having manual controls for most settings I care about (and also the fact it shoots 4K video even though that's irrelevant for what you'll see on this website).

 This allows me to take it with me pretty much everywhere without it being a big commitment, and I can carry it strapped around my chest